ReArmedHalo/DUST/docs/Connect-OnlineService.md

 If you specify `SecurityAndComplianceCenter`, then `-Delegated` and `-ClientDomain` are not supported as Microsoft does not currently support delegated access to the Security and Compliance Center.

+AzureAD and MsolService do not support delegation using the paramters this function supports at this time

 ```yaml
 Type: String
 Parameter Sets: (All)